DIY Crown Chakra Clearing No-Poo

 Great lover that I am of things that can double as both practical and spiritually savvy, I decided to play around with a no-poo formula that would have the same energy clearing effect as a salt bath, while being more gentle and nourishing for my hair.

 I hit the jackpot with the no-poo recipe below!
-It delivers on all of my qualifications and is cheap and super easy to make.
+It delivers on all of my crown chakra clearing qualifications and is cheap and super easy to make.

 - One 14oz can of light coconut milk (if you have super-dry, thick hair you may want to opt for the full-fat coconut milk, but I found it was too heavy for my hair).
 Coconut has energy clearing properties as well as moisturizing benefits for your hair.

-- 1/2 cup of natural baking soda (without aluminum, I like this brand).
+- 1/2 cup of natural baking soda (I like this brand).
 This is your powerhouse cleansing agent for dirt, psychic debris, grease, and dirty hair smell.

 - 3 Tbs of castile soap (I like Dr. Bronner’s) for a little added cleaning magic.